-House Agriculture, Livestock & Water Bill Status: Passed out of the Senate Committee on Agriculture and Natural Resources and referred as amended to the Senate Appropriations Committee.
+House Agriculture, Livestock & Water

+Bill Status: Passed out of Senate Appropriations Committee and referred to Senate floor on Consent

+Agenda.

 Title: Concerning transfers of money from the general fund to implement the state water plan, and, in connection therewith, making an appropriation.